theaquamarine/windows-powershell-docs/docset/windows/netsecurity/get-dapolicychange.md

 # Get-DAPolicyChange

 ## SYNOPSIS
-Gets a list of IP addresses that need to be added and deleted to an IPsec rule based on the differences detected between the IP addresses for the existing rule and the IP addresses derived from the input parameters, and creates a Windows PowerShell® script (.ps1) that updates the IPsec rule in the appropriate policy stores.
+Gets a list of IP addresses that need to be added and deleted to an IPsec rule based on the differences detected between the IP addresses for the existing rule and the IP addresses derived from the input parameters, and creates a Windows PowerShell?? script (.ps1) that updates the IPsec rule in the appropriate policy stores.

 ## SYNTAX